-Wobble boards are effective for improving your sense of proprioception, which is strongly linked to balance.
-Exercises can start at a very easy level which are suitable for everyone, and can easily be progressed to more challenging exercises for even the most advanced athlete.
+Wobble board exercises are effective for improving your sense of proprioception, which is strongly linked to balance.
+Exercises can start at a very easy level which is suitable for everyone and can easily be progressed to more challenging exercises for even the most advanced athlete.

-There are several different types of balance board available.
+There are several different types of balance boards available.
 They mainly vary in size and material, although rocker boards and wobble cushions are also available and work in a very similar way.

-These exercises are best performed in bare feet and on a soft floor such as a carpet (not deep-pile!) or a rug or mat, rather than a hard floor such as wood as the board is liable to slip.
-If you are new to this, ensure there is a wall or something close by that you can reach for if you loose your balance.
+Balance board exercises are best performed in bare feet and on a soft floor such as a carpet (not deep-pile!) or a rug or mat, rather than a hard floor such as wood as the board is liable to slip.
+If you are new to this, ensure there is a wall or something close by that you can reach for if you lose your balance.

 The following wobble balance board exercises start easy and get progressively harder.

 1. Whilst sitting down place the wobble board under the feet and slowly rotate it a number of times in each direction.
 This is good for improving ankle range of motion and control.

 2. Stand on the wobble board, feet shoulder-width apart.
 Hold on to a chair for support if needed and rock the board forwards and backward, then side to side.
 Do this for 2 to 3 minutes.